-I’m not sure why I believed in one set of the potential benefits and not the others, but that’s just how my mind works.
-I’m skeptical of weight loss and fat burning products in general.
+I’m not sure why I believed in one set of potential benefits and not the others, but that’s just how my mind works.
+I’m skeptical of weight loss and fat-burning products in general.
 Too many scams out there.
 So is Elevate Coffee a scam?
 I don’t think so.
 Not at all.
 Am I going to drop two sizes in a week?
 No.

 So what’s in this magical coffee, anyway?
 Some of the ingredients are self-explanatory, but I’ll expand on some of the ones that aren’t.

 - Organic cocoa

 - Green tea